|Location||57° 09’ N 002° 04’ W||Anchorage Position||57° 10’ N 002° 02’ W|

 As a port-of-call for cruise ships and a major roll-on/roll-off ferry terminal, it handles around 140,000 passengers a year.
-It is also gateway to one of the last untapped, must-see cruise destinations in the U.K. and with its expanded facilities due to transform the size of cruise vessel able to enter the port in just a few years’ time, this treat will be available to so many more visitors to enjoy the splendours of Aberdeen City and Shire.
+It is also gateway to one of the last untapped, must-see cruise destinations in the U.K. and with its expanded facilities due to transform the size of cruise vessel able to enter the port in just a few years’ time, this will enable many more visitors to enjoy the splendours of Aberdeen City and Shire.

 The Port also has a secure landing stage for cruise vessel tenders wishing to land or collect passengers for larger vessels anchored out in the bay.